mikelodder7/vsss-rs/README.md

 `Share` is now a trait so shares can be implemented however consumers need them to be.

-The following also implement `Share`:
+The following tuples also implement `Share`:

 - ({primitive integer type}, \[u8; N\])
 - ({primitive integer type}, GenericArray<u8, N>)